 Purchasing Older Issues:

 If you are looking for an older issue of StoryQuarterly (published prior to 2015), we do have a limited inventory of issues 33-46/47 available, priced at $10-15.
 Please contact us at firstname.lastname@example.org to place an order.

-We will be accepting entries for the Seventh Annual StoryQuarterly Fiction Prize from December 17, 2018 through February 17, 2019.
-The winner will receive $1000, and the winner, first runner-up and second runner-up will be published in StoryQuarterly Issue 52.
-Limit: Up to 6250 words.
-We are looking for previously unpublished work.
-Please double-space submissions.
+We will be accepting entries for the StoryQuarterly Fiction Prize through July 9, 2023.
+The winner will receive $500, and the winner, first runner-up and second runner-up will be published in StoryQuarterly Issue 56 (publication in 2024).

 We are looking for previously unpublished work up to ~6,250 words.